ianhomer/dotfiles/README.md

     git clone git@github.com:ianhomer/dotfiles.git ~/.dotfiles
     ~/.dotfiles/bin/dotme

-then update at any time with:
+Update at any time with:

     dotme

 This gets local machine up to date, including pulling latest version of this repository, sets OSX defaults, updates brew including packages.
-This can be run anytime to just get onto latest.
+Run this at any time to update to latest.

 I remind myself of commands and shortcuts I use with: